-"6."
-Substance Abuse Intake Assessment Report (2011)
+6. Substance Abuse Intake Assessment Report (2011)

 This is comprehensive biopsychosocial intake assessment and report which shall be conducted by a state certified addictions counselor or a clinician who meets the standards of practice established by his/her state's regulatory board.
-The assessor shall identify the defendant(s)/offender(s) substance abuse severity based upon the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM), strengths, weaknesses, and readiness for treatment.
+The assessor shall identify the defendant(s)/offender(s) substance abuse severity, strengths, weaknesses, and readiness for treatment.
 Assessments shall be conducted face to face.

-(a) A comprehensive diagnostic interview for each defendant/offender, to include a structured diagnostic instrument such as the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM.
+- (a) A comprehensive diagnostic interview for each defendant/offender, to include a structured diagnostic instrument such as the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM-Substance Abuse Disorder Module (SCID-IV). - (b) A typed report to the USPO/USPSO within 10 calendar days of the vendor's first face-to-face contact with the defendant/offender.
+At a minimum the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression; - (3) A biopsychosocial profile of symptoms that are related to substance use disorders, and mental disorders, if applicable; - (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) The defendant's/offender's substance use disorder as it relates to supervision; and

-- (b) A typed report to the USPO/USPSO within 10 calendar days of the vendor's first face-to-face contact with the defendant/offender.
-At a minimum, the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression; - (3) A biopsychosocial profile of symptoms that are related to substance use disorders, and mental disorders, if applicable; - (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) The severity of the defendant's/offender's substance use disorder (mild, moderate, severe); and - (6) A treatment recommendation as to the level of service appropriate to address the identified problems.
+(6) A treatment recommendation as to the level of service appropriate to address the identified problems.